fxlin/p3-tee/quickstart.md

 $ make QEMU_VIRTFS_ENABLE=y CFG_TEE_RAM_VA_SIZE=0x00300000 -j `nproc`
 ```

+Additional notes on cleaning up OPTEE build: [here](cleanup.md)

+#### Adjust the makefile  `qemu_v8.mk`

-Comment out the following lines `qemu_v8.mk`, which will attempt to launch local terminal emulators.
-These are only useful when you are developing on your local Linux machine:
+Explanation: the first three lines attempt to launch local terminal emulators (e.g. xterm).
+These are useful only when you are developing on your local Linux machine.
+They do not apply when you connect to a remote server over SSH.

+The last line specifies -s, which tells QEMU to listen for incoming GDB connection.
+The listened port is 1234 which seems to be hardcoded (?).
+If multiple students try to do the same thing, their commands will fail because only one student can bind to port 1234.

 ```
 diff --git a/qemu_v8.mk b/qemu_v8.mk